-Please refer to Appendix I: Equity Markets and Universe and Error!
-Reference source not found. for further details.
+Please refer to Appendix I: Equity Markets and Universe and Appendix III: Country Classification of Securities for further details.

 2.2 Determining the Market Investable Equity Universes

 A Market Investable Equity Universe for a market is derived by:

 - Identifying eligible listings for each security in the Equity Universe, and - Applying investability screens to individual companies and securities in the Equity Universe that are classified in that market.